List of review-bombing incidents: 2020s

-Blue Archive was review bombed on the Google Play Store due to a scene depicting nudity being cropped in the global version of the game, despite program director Kim Yong-ha promising in an interview the team will not alter any in-game illustrations for the international release.
+Blue Archive was review-bombed on the Google Play Store due to a scene depicting nudity being cropped in the global version of the game, despite program director Kim Yong-ha promising in an interview that the team would not alter any in-game illustrations for the international release.
 Kim later issued an apology on Blue Archives Twitter account saying the censorship was due to "external requests" and "because every region has different service circumstances, inevitable modification requests can occur".

-Tabletop Simulator was review bombed in January 2022 after it was discovered that the automatic moderation of the game's global chat, aimed to prevent homophobic and transphobic insults, also triggered on positive statements related to LGBT, specifically blocking a user that admitted their sexuality.
-The game's developers Berserk Games disabled the global chat and said they would assess the moderation system before bringing the chat back.
+Tabletop Simulator was review-bombed in January 2022 after it was discovered that the automatic moderation of the game's global chat, aimed at preventing homophobic and transphobic insults, also triggered on positive statements related to LGBT, specifically blocking a user who admitted their sexuality.
+The game's developers, Berserk Games, disabled the global chat and said they would assess the moderation system before bringing the chat back.

-Gran Turismo 7 was review bombed on Metacritic in March 2022, following updates made to the game; it received the lowest Metacritic user-score for a game published by Sony.
+Gran Turismo 7 was review-bombed on Metacritic in March 2022, following updates made to the game; it received the lowest Metacritic user score for a game published by Sony, with a score of 2.5, indicating "generally unfavorable" reviews.
 Users expressed criticism towards its focus on microtransactions, including the real-world cost of certain items, and grinding.
 Further negative reactions targeted reductions to the amount of in-game rewards, as well as an outage that lasted 30 hours which barred the use of most of the game's modes.
 The same month, developer Polyphony announced they would implement future updates to make progression fairer, and compensated players with free in-game currency.

 VRChat was review bombed on Steam in July 2022 following an update that implemented Easy Anti-Cheat to counter "malicious" mods from players.
-Despite modding of the game being technically disallowed, players criticized the decision as mods have been used to improve the game's accessibility, user safety, and performance.
+Despite modding of the game being technically disallowed, players criticized the decision, as mods have been used to improve the game's accessibility, user safety, and performance.

-Sonic Frontiers was review bombed on Metacritic shortly after its release in November 2022, when YouTuber videogamedunkey published a negative review of the game.
+Sonic Frontiers was review-bombed on Metacritic shortly after its release in November 2022, when YouTuber videogamedunkey published a negative review of the game.
 To demonstrate his opinion that the game did not deserve its Metacritic user score of 8.8, the review ends with a compilation comparing the game's score to popular games that had lower scores on the site.
 In response to being blamed for the review bombing that followed, Dunkey claimed on Twitter that the negative reviews were actually being left by Sonic fans in order to "make [his] fans look bad".
 Some positive reviews, which expressed disagreement with Dunkey's video, were also added.

-War Thunder was review bombed in May 2023 in response to recent controversial economic changes within the game.
+War Thunder was review-bombed in May 2023 in response to recent controversial economic changes within the game.
 The game developers quickly reverted the economic change, announced a revision of the economy for mid-summer 2023 and issued an apology.